 At Bare Metal Standard, we care about safety.
 We provide our services for fire safety, however, it is very important to bring attention how these fire may start.
 We’ve gathered the following five critical facts and statistics from the National Fire Protection Association to inform you of the current fire safety landscape in America today.
 Our number one priority is to provide services that keep commercial kitchens in our communities safe from fire hazards.

 It makes sense that cooking equipment results in the most number of fires and property damage for eating and drinking establishments since it is a constant source of heat and fuel throughout the day.
 A major factor to also consider is why these fires aren’t properly contained or how they spread to the point of resulting in direct property damage.
 This leads us to our next important fact.

 Deep fryers deal with hot oil and grease more than any other piece of cooking equipment.
-This statistic illustrates how grease and vaporized oil are powerful fire igniters and fuel sources for uncontained fires.
-Proper maintenance and cleaning of deep fryers is essential to proper operation and to prevent misuse that could lead to a fire.
+This statistic illustrates how grease and vaporized oils are powerful fire igniters and fuel sources for uncontained fires.
+Proper maintenance and cleaning of deep fryers are essential to proper operation and to prevent misuse that could lead to a fire.